 Check: type ceramicist Brunswick into Google.
 Do you appear in the map pack at the top?
 If not, you don't have a profile set up.

 Fix: create one (free).
-It's a 20-minute job we walk through in the GBP piece.
+It's a 20-minute job I walk through in the GBP piece.

 Run these five checks, in order:

-2. View source on your home page.
-Is the <title> specific and clear?
+site:yourdomain.comin Google.
+Are you indexed at all?- View source on your home page.
+Is the

 Whichever one fails, that's where you start.

-If you want us to run this diagnostic for you and ship the fixes, that's what Motion is for.
+If you want me to run this diagnostic for you and ship the fixes, that's what this kind of fix is for.